• Home

 Instructions

-• Line an 8 inch metal pan with foil and grease the foil or grease and line with parchment paper.
+• Line an 8-inch metal pan with foil and grease the foil or grease and line with parchment paper.

 • Mix together the flour, baking powder and salt.
 Set aside.

-• In a mixing bowl, cream butter and sugar.
-Stir the flour mixture into the butter mixture until fully blended.
-Break up the dough and scatter it evenly over the bottom of the pan, then use dampened fingers to press into an even layer.
+• Break up the dough and scatter it evenly over the bottom of the pan, then use dampened fingers to press into an even layer.
+Tip: Lay a sheet of parchment or some butter wrappers over the dough, then press second smaller pan (another 8-inch pan that will fit inside works well) and press as hard as you can.
 Dock with a fork and chill dough for an hour.

 • Preheat the oven to 325° F. Bake the chilled crust for 25 minutes, then let cool while you make the caramel layer.